Limited AFS licensees: Complying with your licensing obligations

 • internal dispute resolution (IDR) procedures that meet certain prescribed standards, and

-• membership of the Australian Financial Complaints Authority (AFCA) (see subsections 912A(1)(g) and 912A(2)).
+• membership of AFCA (see subsections 912A(1)(g), (2) and (2A)).

-Your IDR procedures and AFCA membership must be maintained on an ongoing basis.
+Your IDR procedures and AFCA membership must comply with ASIC’s requirements both when you apply for a licence and on an ongoing basis.

-For more information see Regulatory Guide 267 Oversight of the Australian Financial Complaints Authority (RG 267) and Regulatory Guide 271 Internal dispute resolution (RG 271).
+For more information, see Regulatory Guide 267 Oversight of the Australian Financial Complaints Authority (RG 267) and Regulatory Guide 271 Internal dispute resolution (RG 271).

 Compensation and insurance arrangements